amyjko/user-interface-software-and-technology/chapters/text.md

 The history of text entry interfaces predates computers (Silfverberg 2007).
 For example, typewriters like the Jewett No. 4 shown above had to solve the same problem as modern computer keyboards, but rather than storing the sequence of characters in computer memory, they were stored on a piece of paper with ink.
 Typewriters like the Jewett No. 4 and their QWERTY keyboard layout emerged during the industrial revolution when the demand for text increased.

 Of course, the difference between mechanical text entry and computer text entry is that computers can do so much more to ensure fast, accurate, and comfortable experiences.
 Researchers have spent several decades exploiting computing to do exactly this.
-This research generally falls into three categories: techniques that leverage *discrete* input, like the pressing of a physical or virtual key, techniques that leverage *continuous* input, like gestures or speech, and statistical techniques that attempt to *predict* the text someone is typing to _automate_ text entry.
+This research generally falls into three categories: techniques that leverage ~discrete~discretetextentry input, like the pressing of a physical or virtual key, techniques that leverage ~continuous~continuoustextentry input, like gestures or speech, and statistical techniques that attempt to ~predict~predictivetextentry the text someone is typing to _automate_ text entry.

 |keyboards.jpg|A photograph of many piles of many computer keyboards.|Standard keyboards|Zinneke CC BY-SA 3.0|